thunderbird/webext-docs/compose.rst

       :name: ``details``
       :type: (:ref:`compose.ComposeDetails`)

       The current state of the compose window.
-This is functionally the same as the :ref:`compose.getComposeDetails` function.
+This is functionally the same as calling the :ref:`compose.getComposeDetails` function.

 .. api-header::